syncfusion-content/wpf-docs/wpf/Charts/Area.md

 ---
 layout: post
 title: Syncfusion WPF Chart Area and its properties.
-description: Learn how to create a plotting area properties, Chart Header, Area Customization,Multiple Area, Serialization, Chart events.
+description: Learn how to create a plotting area properties and customiztaion of chart header, area, multiple area, serialization, and chart events.
 platform: wpf
 control: SfChart
 documentation: ug